CNOT/DMRG/README.md

 # DMRG
-A Julia based DMRG algorithm
+A Julia based package that supports MPS and MPO types with some functionality like DMRG and calculating expectation values.